bogdan/blog/_posts/2016-01-12-single-responsibility-principle-srp-criticism.markdown

 It feels like hammer should be a perfect example of SRP, but it is not.
 Hint: Pay attention to what is on opposite sides of the handle: these are two different ends designed to do completely different job.
 It is a good example how solution is done based on the process but not on SRP.
 SRP is too idealistic even for a hammer.
-Convinience requires to merge two instruments into one to make it easy to switch from rriving in to pulling out.
+Convenience requires to merge two instruments into one to make it easy to switch from riving in to pulling out.
 It always requires in depth integration of functions into processes.

+The pliers show even deeper integration in their design, allowing many processes associated with a wire to be done with using a single tool:

 And this multi-functionality factor expands as we move to more complex and famous devices.
 Like: